FIWARE/tutorials.PEP-Proxy/README.md

 #### Response:

-The repsonse returns a new password for the PEP Proxy Account
+The response returns a new password for the PEP Proxy Account

 ```json
 {